nbdc-datahub/hbcd-docs/docs/access/metadata.md

 ## Naming Conventions

-A standardized variable naming convention is used across most tables and fields in the <span class="tooltip">tabulated<span class="tooltiptext">instrument and derived data<br>(tabulated format)</span></span> release data.
+A standardized naming convention is used across most tables and fields in the <span class="tooltip">tabulated<span class="tooltiptext">instrument and derived data<br>(tabulated format)</span></span> release data.
 These conventions are adapted from the [ABCD Study](https://docs.abcdstudy.org/latest/documentation/curation/naming.html) and ensure consistency across instruments and derived datasets, allowing for intuitive parsing of variable meaning and structure.

 ### Convention Logic & Rules